All Episodes

 Well, these wars are about routes and resources, and that's something Doc Chambers knows all about.

-We and I have spent so much time together on the border and all over.
+He and I have spent so much time together on the border and all over.

 Doc Chambers and I have spent an enormous amount of time together talking about these things just privately, him and his dog Joe driving in the pickup truck all the way to Florida talking about this, right?

-That's what these wars are about, right?
+And so routes and resources, that's what these wars are about, right?

 They're not about October 7th or any of that.

-That's that's little stuff.
+That's little stuff.

 This is big stuff.

-We're talking uh stuff that goes on.
+We're talking stuff that goes on.

 The Suez Canal.